Ramesh-R05/cci-multi-site/README.md

 # Multi Site Pipeline

-This Branch is created to maintain the deployment pipeline from shippable separate to master branch
+This Branch is created to maintain the deployment pipeline from shippable separate to master branch.
+Shippable uses YMAL as their descriptive language.

+for YMAL validation go [here.](http://beautifytools.com/yaml-validator.php)

 ## Jobs file